Simon Astaire: Publications

 His first novel, Private Privilege, was published in 2008 by Quartet Books.
 The story is a rite of passage through the eyes of a public schoolboy.
 The sequel And You Are? was published the following year.
 It is set in Hollywood, Las Vegas and London.
 His third novel, Mr Coles, was published in May 2011.
 It takes place in an English Prep School and follows the tortured life of one of its masters.
 It was described in one review as "illuminating the dark alleys of the human condition".
 His fourth novel, The Last Photograph, is set on 21 December 1988; the day Pan Am Flight 103 crashed into Lockerbie.
-It was Hello Magazine's book of the week and the review described it as being 'emotionally eloquent and a searing study of loss and love.'
-His first authorized biography is of soccer star Sol Campbell.
-It was published in March 2014 and was serialized in The Sunday Times.
+It was Hello Magazine's book of the week, and the review described it as being 'emotionally eloquent and a searing study of loss and love.'
+His first authorised biography is of soccer star Sol Campbell.
+It was published in March 2014 and was serialised in The Sunday Times.
 The biography became The Times critic's choice of the week.
 Astaire was nominated as the best 'new' writer at The Best Sports Book Awards of the Year 2015.

 In September 2018, a regular feature called Station to Station began in The Sunday Telegraph.
-Simon Astaire's concept is asking his guest 12 questions whilst they take an imaginary train journey of their choice.
-His first guest was Ian Holm and he chose Paris to Antibes.
-It was Ian Holm's last interview.
-His daily blog 'Letters to my daughter' began in March 2020 through World Press.
+Astaire's concept is asking his guests 12 questions while taking an imaginary train journey.
+His first guest was Ian Holm, and his journey choice was Paris to Antibes.
+It was to be Ian Holm's last interview.
+The podcast station2station is based on the idea and was published in March 2024.
+His opening shows featured Sol Campbell, the lyricist Nicky Chinn and Columbian artist Antonio Suarez Londonio.
+The second series of 8 episodes was released in August 2024.

+His daily blog 'Letters to My Daughter' began in March 2020 through World Press.

-In 2021, Astaire and the British artist Bill Jacklin worked together to create Cressida's Dream.
+In 2021, Astaire and the British artist Bill Jacklin collaborated to create Cressida's Dream.
 The story of a father and daughter mixed with the cautionary tale of a world on the edge of apocalypse.
-The book was published in December 2021.
+The novella was published in December 2021.